jmsundin/infoverse.ai/README.md

-# Infoverse AI
+# Infoverse

+## Mission

-Infoverse AI's mission is to provide users flexible views and interfaces to interact with information -- from any perspective they want.
+The mission is to help everyone find and use information intuitively.

-## Technology
+## Values

-- React
-- Next.js
+- Openness
-- D3.js
+- Simplicity
-- Tailwind CSS
+- Privacy
-- Vercel
+- Community
-- Git
+- Inclusiveness

-- SPARQL
+- Accessibility
-- Wikidata.org
+- Fun

+## Goals

+- Make information easy to find
+- Make information easy to use
+- Make information easy to share
+- Make information easy to understand
+- Make information easy to connect
+- Make information easy to learn
+- Make information easy to remember